Melody Rodriguez (1973 - 2020) - Obituary

 Melody Rodriguez 1973—2020

-Melody Ann Rodriguez age 46 of Machesney Park, Illinois died on Thursday October 8, 2020 at OSF Saint Anthony Medical Center in Rockford, Illinois, she was born on November 20, 1973 to Pasquale and Olga (Villareal) Musso.
-Melody graduated form Boylan Catholic High School.
-She worked for the Harlem School District as a paraprofessional with Special needs students.
+"Melody Ann Rodriguez passed away on October 8, 2020 at the age of 46.

+She worked for the Harlem School District as a para professional with Special needs students.
 Melody enjoyed spending time with her family, especially her two granddaughters.
 Bringing family and friends together always sparked joy in her.
 Melody was a loving, wife, mother, daughter, and friend.
-She was a caring, self-less woman who left a positive mark on those around her.
+She was a caring, self-less woman who left a positive mark on all of those around her.